kousuke-nakano/turbotutorials/source/_sources/02turbogenius_tutorial/01NH3_trexio/tutorial.rst

 00 Introduction
 --------------------------------------------------------------------

-From this tutorial, you can learn how to calculate NH3 with JDFT ansatz starting from a pySCF calculation by ``turbo-genius``.
-You can download all the input and output files from :download:`here  <./file.tar.gz>`.
+In this tutorial, you will learn a complete workflow for VMC and LRDMC calculations on the ammonia molecule, starting from a DFT calculation in PySCF that employs correlation-consistent effective core potentials (ccECPs).
+All input and output files for this tutorial can be downloaded :download:`here  <./file.tar.gz>`.

 .. _review: https://doi.org/10.1063/5.0005037